My blog posts likely contain affiliate links, including for the Amazon Associates program.

 What Else to Pack for Seattle

 - What you pack for Seattle will vary a lot based on the season you visit.
 Seattle’s summer months are noticeably drier and warmer than winter months.
 As such, you may find you don’t need to pack as many long trousers or waterproof items.
-Be sure to check the forecast before you start packing – and throw in a rain shell anyway because it never hurts to have one!
+Seattle’s wettest months are during the late winter and early spring.
+In any case, be sure to check the forecast before you start packing – and throw in a rain shell anyway because it never hurts to have one!

 - Adjust your packing list based on how long you’re traveling.
 Whether you’re only spending 3 days in Seattle or 10 days exploring the Pacific Northwest, add one more top for every two days of travel, and one more pair of trousers for every 3 days.
 Don’t forget extra undergarments and socks!